ambiknds/password-generator/README.md

 In other words, useCallback caches a function between re-renders until its dependencies change.

 ## useRef
+useRef is a React Hook that lets you reference a value that’s not needed for rendering.

+const ref = useRef(initialValue)

+Parameters
+initialValue: The value you want the ref object’s current property to be initially.
+It can be a value of any type.
+This argument is ignored after the initial render.
+Returns
+useRef returns an object with a single property:

+current: Initially, it’s set to the initialValue you have passed.
+You can later set it to something else.
+If you pass the ref object to React as a ref attribute to a JSX node, React will set its current property.
+On the next renders, useRef will return the same object.

 ##memoization
 In computing, memoization is used to speed up computer programs by eliminating the repetitive computation of results, and by avoiding repeated calls to functions that process the same input.